Gene Miles (activist): Commission of Enquiry

 The Factory Inspectorate assumed responsibility for the administration of the Petroleum Ordinance 26 No. 2 in 1948.
 At the time of the expiration of licenses at the end of the calendar year, regulations required that applications, including a fee, be made to the Senior Factory Inspector.
-Between 1961 and 1963 there was an uncontrolled increase in the number of gasolene station licenses issued that resulted in the unsafe clustering of gasolene stations.
+Between 1961 and 1963 there was an uncontrolled increase in the number of gasoline station licenses issued that resulted in the unsafe clustering of gasoline stations.
 During the same period the Senior Factory Inspector, Mr. Kenneth Tam, adopted a new policy of approving licenses by site rather than applicant name.
 As a result, several individuals applied for and received approval to operate on the same site.
 The new policy also did not require that applicant to hold legal titles to the site before applying.

 Testimony

 In her testimony to the Commission, Gene Miles used her position as a clerical officer to name and accuse senior officials in the Department of the Senior Factory Inspector of wrongdoing.
 According to her testimony, she had refused to show confidential documents to oil company officials, as instructed by her superiors.
 She alleged that she had overheard a conversation in which a woman asked the Chief Factory Inspector Kenneth Tam, if he had received the two documents and that he looked confused when he saw that she had heard.
 She claimed to have found discrepancies between the official plans for the gas station sites and the register of applications, suggesting corruption in the application process.